nathanbwangidjaja/llamaindex-assessment_1/README.md

 Your backend must:
 - ✅ **Load this schema** on startup (already scaffolded in `main.py`)
 - ✅ **Pass the schema** to LlamaExtract during the extraction process
-- ✅ **Return the extracted data** in the format defined by this schema
+- ✅ **Return the extracted data** in the format defined by this schema and must also return the JSON output in the `answers/` folder

 This extracted data should be returned inside the `extractedData` field of your API response.
 The full API response is shaped by the `ProcessResponse` model: